 - 1. Exhibitors must have been pre-selected by their county 4-H Extension program as a state fair exhibitor. - 2.
-Exhibitors must be currently enrolled as a 4-H member and have been at least 8 years old as of September 1, 2020.
+Exhibitors must be currently enrolled as a 4-H member and have been at least 8 years old as of September 1, 2021.
 Parents and leaders should make provisions for the adequate care and supervision of exhibitors. - 3.
 Exhibitors must be enrolled in the project or have participated in the activity in which they are exhibiting during the current year.
-Due to the nature of the conference judging process, exhibitors must be present with the exhibit on Sunday, August 15.
-Scheduling adjustments for religious reasons may be requested by contacting the Illinois State 4-H Office at illinois4H@illinois.edu by August 1, 2021. - 4.
+Due to the nature of the conference judging process, exhibitors must be present with the exhibit on their assigned county exhibition day.
+Scheduling adjustments for religious reasons may be requested by contacting the Illinois State 4-H Office at illinois4H@illinois.edu by August 1, 2022. - 4.
 Exhibitors must be present for judging.
 No Skype or Face Time sessions will be allowed.
-If a 4-H member needs a reasonable accommodation to participate in the General Project Show, please contact the Illinois State 4-H Office @ illinois4H@illinois.edu by August 1, 2021.
+If a 4-H member needs a reasonable accommodation to participate in the General Project Show, please contact the Illinois State 4-H Office at illinois4H@illinois.edu by August 1, 2022. - 5.
+A 4-H member may enter only one individual exhibit and one group exhibit in the 4-H General Project Show.
+This also applies to exhibitors who are enrolled in projects in two different counties.
+If they are identified as a state fair delegate in two counties, they will have to choose one individual and/or group project to exhibit.